spex-xray/spex-help/source/threads/pionabs/pionabs.rst

 Here we are looking at the warm absorber in a nearby (z = 0.07) Seyfert 1 galaxy.

-Step 1: Set the distance of the source
+Set the distance of the source
 ''''''''''''''''''''''''''''''''''''''

 ::